Voyager0001/FSR4-UnrealEngine5.7/README.md

 In specific circumstances static objects that use a material with World-Position-Offset do not always generate motion vectors.
 This affects FSR 4 plugin's ability to correctly upscale such materials and results in blurring/ghosting of the affected objects.

-For Unreal 5.1 objects with WPO should render velocity by default.
+Objects with WPO should render velocity by default.
 The default is to render velocity in the base pass and this can be changed using `r.VelocityOutputPass`.
 If it is necessary `r.Velocity.ForceOutput` can be used to force all primitives to emit velocity.

 ### UE post-processing volume screen-percentage overrides